Setup

 The configuration file currently supports the following parameters:

-# This is the only mandatory field.
-The system object is specific for a particular Walrus
+# These are the only mandatory fields.
+These objects are specific for a particular Walrus

 # You can define a custom path to your Sui wallet configuration here.
 If this is unset or `null`,